 - We instill new insights on global strategic management that shape the thinking and actions of academics and practitioners.

 Current research projects focus on MNCs from emerging markets, reverse innovation, global talent management, global entrepreneurship & innovation, global health care management and global corporate governance/ethics.

 The Group contributes to D'Amore-McKim School of Business’s offerings of transformative educational experiences by providing academic direction and oversight on academic programs and global strategy and international business courses.
 Currently it offers leadership for the Bachelor of Science in International Business (BSIB) and the Master of Science in International Business; and participates in the Master of International Management (MIM) with our International Partnership of Business Schools (IPBS).

-International Business and Strategy Group Coordinator
+International Business and Strategy Group Chair

 Professor Christopher Robertson